Accessibility features for YouView TV from Plusnet

 How to switch on the high-contrast colour scheme

-- Press the button on your remote then go to Settings > Subtitles & Accessibility > Colour Scheme.
+- Press the button on your remote then go to Settings > Accessibility > Colours & Logos > High Contrast Colours.

-- Scroll across to change to the colour scheme from Default to High Contrast and then press OK.
+- Scroll across to change to the colour scheme from Off to On and then select Done.

 - You'll see a message telling you that the change can take up to 60 seconds.
 Press Continue to confirm.